The Hallé: 19th century

 In May 1857, the pianist and conductor Charles Hallé set up an orchestra to perform at the Manchester Art Treasures Exhibition, which it did until October.
 Hallé decided to continue working with the orchestra as a formal organisation, and it gave its first concert under those auspices on 30 January 1858.
+Sir Charles Halle died suddenly in 1895.
+Up to that time he conducted most of the concerts and performed himself on the piano regularly.
+The future of the orchestra for the ensuing season and the three following years was secured by three associates, Henry Simon, Gustav Behrens and James Forsyth.

 The orchestra's first home was the Free Trade Hall.
-By 1861 the orchestra was in financial trouble, and it performed only two concerts that year.
+By 1861, the orchestra was in financial trouble, and it performed only two concerts that year.

-In 1888 German violinist Willy Hess become leader of The Hallé, a role he held until 1895.
-From its opening in 1893 he was also the principal professor of violin at the Royal Manchester College of Music.
+In 1888, German violinist Willy Hess become leader of The Hallé, a role he held until 1895.
+From its opening in 1893, he was also the principal professor of violin at the Royal Manchester College of Music.

 20th century

 Hans Richter served as music director from 1899 to 1911.
 During his tenure, the orchestra gave the first performance of the Symphony No. 1 of Sir Edward Elgar.

-In 1943 the orchestra was again in crisis, having diminished in size to 30 players.
+In 1943, the orchestra was again in crisis, having diminished in size to 30 players.
 Over the next 27 years, from 1943 to 1970, the orchestra's next music director, Sir John Barbirolli, restored the Hallé to national prominence.
-On 3 February 1946 The Hallé Orchestra and Chorus (conducted by John Barbirolli) performed Aida at Belle Vue, Manchester.
+On 3 February 1946, The Hallé Orchestra and Chorus (conducted by John Barbirolli) performed Aida at Belle Vue, Manchester.
 In addition to playing in all parts of the UK, in these years the orchestra visited Germany, Austria, Holland, Czechoslovakia, Poland, Spain, Portugal, Southern Rhodesia, Yugoslavia, Turkey, Italy, Greece, Switzerland, France, Scandinavia, Central and Southern America and the West Indies.
 Together, they made many recordings, including the first recording of Ralph Vaughan Williams' Symphony No. 8, of which they also gave the first performance.
 During Barbirolli's tenure, one of the most notable orchestra members was concertmaster Martin Milner, who served in that capacity from 1958 to 1987.
 Barbirolli regarded Milner as his "right-hand man" and once wrote in appreciation to him: "You are the finest leader I have ever had in my fairly long career."

 Kent Nagano was principal conductor of the orchestra from 1992 to 1999.
 The orchestra moved from the Free Trade Hall to the Bridgewater Hall in 1996 as its primary concert venue.
 During his tenure, Nagano received criticism for his expensive and ambitious programming, as well as his conducting fees.
 However, poor financial management at the orchestra separately contributed to the fiscal troubles of the orchestra.
 The orchestra faced major financial problems during the late 1990s, including a £1.3 million deficit in 1998, to the point where the existence of the orchestra was threatened with loss of funding from the Arts Council and ultimately bankruptcy.